raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 - Refactor `search_indexes/reparse.py` and `search_indexes/utils.py` so that they:
   - Only perform backup + selection + deletion + Celey scheduling
   - Never run parsing logic directly
-- Ensure that `ReparseMeta` / `ReparseFileMeta` updates are driven by `ParsingService` and not by ad-hoc logic outside the service.
+- Ensure that `ReparseMeta` / `ReparseFileMeta` updates are driven by `ReparseService` and not by ad-hoc logic outside the service.

 ### Phase 4 – Clean up and harden